lep13/EEG-SIGNAL-ANALYSIS-USING-MACHINE-LEARNING/README.md

 At any point of time, the power with respect to that point can be found.

 # TIME-FREQUENCY ANALYSIS:

-o When we perform time-frequency analysis, we are performing a moving window Fast Fourier Transform.
+When we perform time-frequency analysis, we are performing a moving window Fast Fourier Transform.
 The FFT returns Fourier coefficients for each combination of time and frequency - complex numbers with real and imaginary components that describe a position in a two-dimensional plane.
-These complex numbers represent both the magnitude and the phase of the signal. o Inter-trial coherence (ITC) is a measure that is computed from single trial EEG, which reflects the temporal and spectral synchronization within EEG.
+These complex numbers represent both the magnitude and the phase of the signal.

+Inter-trial coherence (ITC) is a measure that is computed from single trial EEG, which reflects the temporal and spectral synchronization within EEG.
 It is a measure of how consistent oscillatory phase is across an ensemble of trials.